kwinkunks/timefreak/README.md

 # timefreak

+:warning: **There are some fun notebooks here but you might also like [this repo](https://github.com/seg/tutorials-2018/tree/master/1806_Time-frequency) which definitely has much better versions of the signal data in this repo.**

 **Timefreak** is a set of IPython notebooks that explore questions in time-frequency analysis, especially as it pertains to seismic geophysics.

 Feedback, suggestions, and pull requests will be gratefully received.
 Fork and enjoy!